Getting the most out of your academic course means learning lots of new study skills.

-You'll need to develop your Information Skills throughout your studies.
+You'll need to develop your Library Skills throughout your studies.
 Knowing how to find the best resources (e.g. books and journal articles) will help you understand your subject and get the best possible grades.

 Take a look at our online resources for top tips on searching the Library, literature searching and quick and easy referencing with RefWorks.

 Finding the best books and research papers makes all the difference to your academic achievement.
 Our Ask the Library Trainer service is here to help.

 If you need a bit of expert help to find the resources you need for an assignment you can make an appointment for a short session with one of our Library trainers to get all the best hints and tips.

 Digital Skills aim to help students to develop and enhance their computer literacy.

 Our courses are catered for all abilities, come along and you'll be surprised how much you didn't know about Office and Adobe products!
 We want to help you get the best grades you can and that starts with understanding the software you use.

 Become even more confident with your IT skills.
 Microsoft Office Specialist certification is a globally-recognised qualification that will equip you with the business IT skills you need to stand out in a competitive marketplace.

 WISER helps students in all subject areas, undergraduate or postgraduate.
 Learn how to study more effectively and improve your academic writing style.
 Develop the spoken and written communication skills that are necessary for academic success and will be invaluable in future employment.

 Are you thinking about your dissertation?
 Do you need help designing your research project?
 Are you struggling to understand a particular research methodology?
 Sage Research Methods is a research methods database containing over 700 books, journal articles and reference materials published by Sage.